fwupd/fwupd/plugins/vli/README.md

 The daemon will decompress the cabinet archive and extract a firmware blob in an undisclosed binary file format.

-This plugin supports the following protocol ID:
+This plugin supports the following protocol IDs:

  * com.vli.usbhub
+ * com.vli.pd

 GUID Generation
 ---------------